canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 summary: Destroy your opponent's castle to win!
 description: |
- Play online or against a bot, click and drag cards to your side of the field to deploy powerful building and units to attack your ennemy.
+ Play online or against a bot, click and drag cards to your side of the field to deploy powerful buildings and units to attack your enemy.
 ```

 Then, `confinement`, that expresses the level of security of the package (`strict`, `devmode` or `classic`) and `grade` that denotes the stability of your app (`stable` or `devel`).